joshwnj/monobrow/README.md

 You can also `npm run build -- -w` to watch, or `npm run build -- -h` to hot-reload.

+You can also specify an `hostname` for hot reload `npm run build -- -h -hh 127.0.0.1`, you can use `--hh` or `--hot-hostname`.
+Default value for hostname is `0.0.0.0`.

 Simple bundle splitting
 ----